 VA Campus: Falls Church Session 2 Newsletter

-A Note from the Director of Camp Levine
+A Note from the Camp Directors

 Dear Camp Levine Families,

-We’ve had such an awesome time at Camp Levine this session!
+We can’t believe Session 1 is already wrapped!
+We’ve had such an awesome time creating a “Tapestry of Traditions” at Camp Levine this session!
 We’re thankful for you sharing your camper with us this summer.
+We are in awe at all that our campers have accomplished in three short weeks.
 It’s been a pleasure watching them explore and enjoy the creative freedom that music and arts inspire.
-Our Camp Levine team is great, but the support of our Camp Levine community is what has made it all possible.

-We hope to see you next year!
+We wish you a great rest of your summer hope to see you next year!

 Best,